luontola/tdd-mooc/data/1-tdd.md

 sidebar_priority: 3000
 ---

 The philosophy of this course material is that if something has been written online, there is no need to repeat it here.
 Instead, we just link to it.
-The "read more" links contain additional information which makes the summaries in this course material more understandable.
+The _recommended reading_ links contain additional information which makes the summaries in this course material more understandable.
 The inline links, on the other hand, just explain terms and provide sources.

 ## History